 Uxbridge Street

-Just minutes from Notting Hill Gate station is a colorful oasis.
+Just minutes from Notting Hill Gate station is a colourful oasis.
 Step off of Holland Park Avenue road onto Uxbridge Street and it’s like entering a different world.
-You leave behind the hustle and bustle of the main road and enter this tranquil, colorful Instagram paradise.

-From Uxbridge Street take a stroll up and down the adjoining streets and you will be rewarded with several more colorful homes.
+From Uxbridge Street take a stroll up and down the adjoining streets and you will be rewarded with several more colourful homes.
 Hillgate Place, Farmer Street, Farm Place, Calcott Street, Hillgate Street, Jameson Street, and Kensington Place are all aligned with pastel houses.

 Hillgate Place

-This is possibly my favorite road in this little area of Notting Hill.
-The soft, pastel hues add so much charm.
 I may have also found the cutest resident in the area – this little pup was too adorable not to snap a photo of!
-Hillgate Place is also one of the best places to see cherry blossoms in London if you’re lucky enough to visit during spring.

 Farmer Street